lino-framework/lino/docs/ref/glossary.rst

   watch_tim
     A daemon process that synchronizes data from TIM to Lino.
     See :mod:`lino.apps.dsbe.management.commands.watch_tim`

+  watch_calendars
+    A daemon process that synchronizes remote calendars into the Lino database.
+    See :mod:`lino.modlib.cal.management.commands.watch_calendars`

   loaddata
     one of Django's standard management commands.